timmyyuan/build-whole-program-into-LLVM-IR/README.md

 check out the chromium project
 --

-Chromium official homepage detailed records how to checkout and build the chromium project.
-To avoid unnecessary compatibility problems, here we prefer Ubuntu 16.04 (64 bit) to build the newest chromium.

-As chinese mainland users, we perfer to clone chromium project from the mirror site instead of googlesource. the mirror of chromium can be easily found on github
+For chinese mainland users, we perfer to clone code from a mirror site instead of googlesource. the mirror of chromium can be found easily on github according to the following link
 ```
 https://github.com/chromium/chromium
 ```